 Sometimes, a customer’s negative experience with one aspect of your company can open their awareness which can lead to a negative evaluation of the other aspect of the business.
 By experiencing one negative situation, the customer becomes more sensitive about the other issues they might potentially experience and more prone to complaining.

 There are some cases when customers act under the influence of other people.
 It is assumed by the Theory of Reasoned action that one person’s behavior partly depends on how other individuals expect them to behave.
 This is a so-called social norm.
 For that reason, many customers like to include other people’s opinions to strengthen their complaints.

 Attitude towards complaining

 Studies have shown that customers who have a negative predisposition towards complaining in general, will be less likely to complain when they are dissatisfied themselves.
-Therefore, customers who are on the opposite side will more likely engage with negative feedback, and they will even be prone to filling illegitimate complaints.
+Therefore, customers who are on the opposite side will more likely to engage with negative feedback, and they will even be prone to filing illegitimate complaints.

 What to do when the customer just isn’t right

 Speaking of illegitimate complaints, imagine a scenario.
 Let’s say you run a luxury hotel working on a high occupancy where your main focus is providing the top service and pleasing the customer.
-A young couple checks-in, thrilled, as it’s their first time at your hotel.
-They enjoy the area, eat at the hotel restaurants and drink at a bar during the evening.
+A young couple checks in, thrilled, as it’s their first time at your hotel.
+They enjoy the area, eat at the hotel restaurants, and drink at a bar during the evening.

 At the time of checkout, they pay their bill with cash and return in half an hour complaining they didn’t get the rest of the money back.
 You apologize, check the camera, and count the cashier, only to find out you did return the rest of the amount.